 - Equipment and tools training.

 - Research and familiarise yourself with construction activities before they start.
-A general rule in the industry is; 1 hour of project management is required for every 8 hours (a full day’s work) spent labouring on the construction site.
-So if you have a team of 5 masons working for a full day, then you need to dedicate 5 hours beforehand to project manage the process, of which 100 minutes (a third if the time) of this should be spent on site.
+A general rule in the industry is; 1 hour of project management is required for every 8 hours (a full day’s work) spent laboring on the construction site.
+So if you have a team of 5 masons working for a full day, then you need to dedicate 5 hours beforehand to project manage the process, of which 100 minutes (a third of the time) of this should be spent on site.

 - Be prepared to fire someone.
 As a Project Manager, you must manage the build quality and construction schedule at the best price.
 This means you have to relieve the project of none performers after it has been established that they cannot meet the project requirements.
 If you cannot fire someone, then you won’t be able to manage the team and should appoint a Project Manager.

 - Keep a construction journal.
 A construction journal will capture all the events on the construction site.
 This should include the arrival and departure of all personnel on-site these are the construction team, consultants, local authorities, clients, visitors, etc.